lex00-zz/nublar/python/flask/README.md

     infrastructure_management/terraform/digitalocean$ rm tfplan
     ```

 -   The default ssh name is `root` (see variables file).
-You should now be able to login with your DO ssh key.
+You can now login with your DO ssh key.

+-   The app will now answer at the new droplet ip and port configured in `nublar.json`.

 ## Step 6 - destroy the droplet

 -   This will delete your droplet:

     ```sh
-    nublar/terraform$ terraform destroy -var-file ../../../variables/nublar.json
+    infrastructure_management/terraform/digitalocean$ terraform destroy -var-file ../../../variables/nublar.json
     ```

 ## Step 7 - do it all again, and again